giuliano-macedo/clusopt/src/core/streamkm/src/original/README.md

 # DISCLAIMER
-### ALL FILES IN THIS FOLDER WERE DOWNLOADED FROM  [here](https://cs.uni-paderborn.de/cuk/forschung/abgeschlossene-projekte/dfg-schwerpunktprogramm-1307/streamkm/)
+### ALL FILES IN THIS FOLDER WERE DOWNLOADED [HERE](https://cs.uni-paderborn.de/cuk/forschung/abgeschlossene-projekte/dfg-schwerpunktprogramm-1307/streamkm/)
 **AND BELONGS TO :**
 * Marcel R. Ackermann
 * Christiane Lammersen